minetest/minetest/doc/lua_api.md

         * `intensity` defines much bloom is applied to the rendered image.
           * Range: from 0.0 to 1.0, default: 0.05
           * If set to 0, bloom is disabled.
+          * The default value is to be changed from 0.05 to 0 in the future.
+            If you wish to keep the current default value, you should set it explicitly.
         * `strength_factor` defines the magnitude of bloom overexposure.
           * Range: from 0.1 to 10.0, default: 1.0
         * `radius` is a logical value that controls how far the bloom effect